1Ltd/Tesr/docs/vault.md

-# Aegis Vault
+# Tesser Vault

-Aegis persists the user's token secrets and related information to a file.
+Tesser persists the user's token secrets and related information to a file.
 This file is referred to as the __vault__.
 Users can configure the app to store the vault in plain text or to encrypt it with a password.

-This document describes Aegis' security design and file format.
+This document describes Tesser' security design and file format.
 It's split up into two parts.
 First, the cryptographic primitives and use of them for encryption are discussed.
 The second section documents the details of the file format of the vault.